-Should You Hire a Fullstack Developer or a DevOps
+Home > Should You Hire a Fullstack Developer or a DevOps

-It was not a long time ago when developers were required to know everything about software stack development.
+It was not a long time ago when developers were required to know everything about custom software development.
 They were often well versed in multiple programming languages and concepts since that is what the majority of the market demanded.
-App deployment and management were and up to some extent even at present are mostly an in-house activity, with outsourcing being a rare scenario.
+App deployment and management were and up to some extent even at present are mostly an in-house activity, with software outsourcing being a rare scenario.

 This is no longer the case today.
 Full stack developers have to deal with more comprehensive projects now.
 Software delivery and deployment have gone out of the purview of their skills due to the ever-increasing complexity of the process.